F5Networks/f5-aws-cloudformation-v2/examples/autoscale/bigiq/README.md

 ## Security

-This Cloud Formation template downloads helper code to configure the BIG-IP system:
+This CloudFormation template downloads helper code to configure the BIG-IP system:

 - f5-bigip-runtime-init.gz.run: The self-extracting installer for the F5 BIG-IP Runtime Init RPM can be verified against a SHA256 checksum provided as a release asset on the F5 BIG-IP Runtime Init public Github repository, for example: https://github.com/F5Networks/f5-bigip-runtime-init/releases/download/1.2.0/f5-bigip-runtime-init-1.2.0-1.gz.run.sha256.
 - F5 BIG-IP Runtime Init: The self-extracting installer script extracts, verifies, and installs the F5 BIG-IP Runtime Init RPM package.
 Package files are signed by F5 and automatically verified using GPG.